-The number of peaks of the FFT signal that are used for evaluation in thickness measurement are to be determined separately, see Chap.
+The number of peaks of the FFT signal that are used for evaluation in distance and thickness measurement are to be determined separately, see Chap.
 7.2.6.

-In the case of a target consisting of several transparent layers, the material must be assigned for each layer, see Chap.
-7.2.7.
+In the case of a target consisting of several transparent layers, the material must be assigned for each layer, see Chap. .
+With distance measurements, the coating thickness can be calculated via signal processing.

-$\dot{1}$ This function is used if, before or between the useful peaks, a material has even smaller interfering peaks caused by thin layers on the target.
-This function should be used with caution and should only be used by product specialists.
+- This function is used if, before or between the useful peaks, a material has even smaller interfering peaks caused by thin layers on the target.
+This function should be used with caution and should only be used by product specialists. - 1) During a distance measurement on transparent objects, thickness peaks are displayed in addition to the distance peaks, but the controller does not evaluate them.
+For the sake of clarity, thickness peaks are marked with letters.